Gassmann's equation: Assumptions

+The porous rock is elastically isotropic.

+Further, the porosity and the solid have stationary statistics of microgeometry.

-Load induced pore pressure is homogeneous and identical in all pores
+The load-induced pore pressure is homogeneous and identical in all pores.

-This assumption imply that shear modulus of the saturated rock is the same as the shear modulus of the dry rock, $\mu_\mathrm{sat}= \mu_\mathrm{dry}$.
+This assumption implies that shear modulus of the saturated rock is the same as the shear modulus of the dry rock, $\mu_\mathrm{sat}= \mu_\mathrm{dry}$.

-Porosity does not change with different saturating fluids
+The porosity does not change with different saturating fluids.

 Gassmann fluid substitution requires that the porosity remain constant.
 The assumption being that, all other things being equal, different saturating fluids should not affect the porosity of the rock.
 This does not take into account diagenetic processes, such as cementation or dissolution, that vary with changing geochemical conditions in the pores.
 For example, quartz cement is more likely to precipitate in water-filled pores than it is in hydrocarbon-filled ones (Worden and Morad, 2000).
 So the same rock may have different porosity in different locations due to the local water saturation.

-Frequency effects are negligible in the measurements
+Frequency effects are negligible in the measurements.

-Gassmann's equations are essentially the lower frequency limit of Biot's more general equations of motion for poroelastic materials.
-At seismic frequencies (10–100 Hz), the error in using Gassmann's equation may be negligible.
+Gassmann's equations are an application (subject however to the criticism below) of the low-frequency limit of Biot's more general equations of motion for poroelastic materials, although he did not consider this specific application.
+At seismic frequencies (10–100 Hz), the error in using Gassmann's equation may be negligible, for rocks with sufficient permeability.
+(For example, this might not be true for shales.)

 However, when constraining the necessary parameters with sonic measurements at logging frequencies (~20 kHz), this assumption may be violated.
 A better option, yet more computationally intense, would be to use Biot's frequency-dependent equation to calculate the fluid substitution effects.
 If the output from this process will be integrated with seismic data, the obtained elastic parameters must also be corrected for dispersion effects.

-Rock frame is not altered by the saturating fluid
+The rock frame is not altered by the saturating fluid.

-Gassmann's equations assumes no chemical interactions between the fluids and the solids.
+Gassmann's equations assumes no chemical interactions between the fluids and the solid.

+Criticism

+Despite the long history, cited above, of acceptance of this result as standard practice in geophysics, in 2023 a logical error was discovered in Gassmann's original derivation.
+The correct result had earlier been found by Brown and Korringa; it contains an additional material parameter.
+(Not detecting the error by Gassmann, they mis-interpreted the difference as due to their relaxation of Gassmann's assumption of a single isotropic mineral; this mis-interpretation has been continued in the standard practice.)
+Their correct result for the special case of negligible fluid 1 bulk modulus (cited above) is: